144MHz Band: 144.0 – 146.0MHz

 144.500-144.794MHz All Modes*

 This area of the 144MHz band is allocated to any mode with a maximum bandwidth of 20kHz.
-Here you can find a mixture of telephony and other modes that include facsimile (fax), radio-teletype (RTTY) and slow-scan television (SSTV).
+Here you can find a mixture of telephony and other modes that can include data, digital voice calling and image modes (Slow-scan TV, Fax etc).
 The use of amplitude modulation (AM) is also acceptable within the All Modes segment but users are asked to consider adjacent channel activity when selecting operating frequencies.
 A number of AM users are now using 144.550MHz for their telephony contacts.

 144.794-144.990MHz Machine Generated Modes (MGM)

 Machine generated modes with a maximum allocated bandwidth of 12 kHz will be found within this sub-band.
-The modes, some of which can be unattended, include Automatic Packet Reporting System (APRS), Bulletin Board System (BBS), DX Cluster access, nodes and Internet Voice Gateways.
+The modes, some of which can be unattended, include Automatic Packet Reporting System (APRS), Digital Voice Gateways and AX25 (packet) data systems.

 144.9900-145.1935MHz Repeater Input Channels (FM/DV)